QuarkNerd/blog/lpage/_posts/2015-07-02-surprising-things-about-js.md

 ---
 author: lpage
-title: "Six More JavaScript 'Features'"
+title: "Seven Surprising JavaScript 'Features'"
 featured-overlay-inverted: true
 categories:
  - lpage
 tags:
 layout: default_post
-summary: A look at some of the more unusual parts of JavaScript by examining six things I've learnt recently.
+summary: A look at some of the more unusual parts of JavaScript by examining seven things I've learnt recently.
 ---

 Over the last couple of months I've made a few enhancements to JSHint, mainly as a way of learning ES6